 When I was a lad of minus fifteen or so (for any ageists out there) I was standing on a Doctor Who set at the BBC minding my own business when the actor playing the main Auton got claustrophobic, tore off his mask and ran.
 Whereon director Derek Martinus pointed at me with what I felt might been a mischievous smile, and before you could say ‘Transcendentally dimensional’ six times quickly I was masked and accoutred (including the natty scarf), terrorising people with my funny gun-hand, being blasted in the chest with a shotgun by an otherwise perfectly nice lady, and generally misbehaving as monsters do.

-I enjoy sharing anecdotes as I remember them about my Auton days.
-There are also regular updates on my Facebook page, Doctor Who Auton, which I’m humbled to see has thousands of fans.
+I enjoy sharing anecdotes about my Auton days.
+For many years I ran a Facebook page which drew many thousands of fans.
 This encouraged me to find my old diaries from those days, and to write down my memories to set the scene for Classic Whovians.
 The result is my book The Life and Times of a Doctor Who Dummy, published on Amazon Kindle and in Paperback (see the bottom of this page).

 NB: I have to admit to not having a commercial bone in my body – not that Autons have bones, you understand – so the thought of actually selling my autographed image in various scenes throughout the original filming of ‘Spearhead From Space’ back in 1969 would never have occurred to me until I was invited recently to a signing event in London, where I was delighted to write my signature on loads of Auton photos, DVD covers, Doctor Who comics and so on presented by queues of wonderful Whovians – one of whose number I can lay claim to be.

 And even THEN I thought no more about it until I was repeatedly asked if my Auton image could be bought via this website.
-I thought about the wonderful Whovians around the world (including the thousands following my Facebook page, hailing from every continent) and decided to offer my autographs to Whovians everywhere who cannot make it to signing events in London, and for the benefit of Children in Need.
+I thought about the wonderful Whovians around the world hailing from every continent, and decided to offer my autographs to Whovians everywhere who cannot make it to signing events in London, and for the benefit of Children in Need.
 They are printed on glossy paper, hand-signed with a personal dedication, if you wish.
 The price includes P&P.

-In supportive Doctor Who spirit, I will make a donation to the BBC’s Charity Children in Need for each sale.
+In supportive Doctor Who spirit, I plan to make a donation to the BBC’s Charity Children in Need.